shadesc/pet-store-angular-springboot-auth0/README.md

-# Coding Challenge - Author: Chadi Cortbaoui
+# Interview Coding Challenge
+Presented by: Chadi Cortbaoui
 ### Coding challenge which I built for a full stack interview in early 2018
 ➔ **4 days** deadline for delivery of a fully functional application
 - Angular 5